Most weekends you’ll find me riding my bike in some way: to see friends, run errands – or preferably, in the forest mountain biking.

 We were looking to ride Circuit 8 Trail, but to get there you have to first bike along the Baden-Powell, a multi-use easy, flat path along the forest and then the Seymour Valley Trailway, a pedestrian-only paved road.
 Circuit 8 is a quick and fun cross-country loop that eventually connects to a small section of tight singletrack leading to Fisherman’s Trail, a gravel path that follows the Seymour River for 7km.
 Easy and relatively flat, this trail was the perfect way to wind down after a full day of riding.

 By the end of the day I was thoroughly tired and happy.
-While we didn’t end this day grabbing a bite to eat after, there’s nothing better post-ride than to sample or pick up some local beer (there’s three craft breweries in North Vancouver: Bridge Brewing, Deep Cove Brewers or Green Leaf Brewing), and nibble on food from one of the many great restaurants here.
+While we didn’t end this day grabbing a bite to eat after, there’s nothing better post-ride than to sample or pick up some local beer (there are a handful of craft breweries in North Vancouver, including Bridge Brewing, Deep Cove Brewers or Green Leaf Brewing), and nibble on food from one of the many great restaurants here.

 If you’re looking to try mountain biking in North Vancouver, there are a ton of places to rent bikes and gear.
 Endless Biking comes highly recommended; they offer rentals, tours and lessons for all ages.
 The Local’s Guide to North Shore Rides guidebook and map is a handy thing to have – the map has descriptions of all three mountains and their major trail areas, and I’d be lost without it.
 Literally.
 And, because biking is more fun with friends, there are a number of local clubs that organize group rides so you can meet up to share the love of the trails.
 Mudbunnies, a women’s only club, is one group I’ve been meaning to check out.